 Pelvic Floor Recovery

-Books by Sue Croft Physiotherapist
+Books and media by Sue Croft Physiotherapist

 Improve bladder and bowel dysfunction.
 Recover from gynaecological surgery, colorectal surgery and childbirth.
 Learn about your pelvic floor muscles, how to control prolapse.
 Manage persistent pelvic pain and sexual dysfunction and return to exercise, sport and work, and much, much more.